junoysj/PostgreSQL-court-reservation-system-design/README.md

 - Each dropped reservation results in a penalty point for the member that made the reservation.
 - Penalty points reduce the lead time for making reservations, one day per point.
 (Hence, a member who has 2 penalty points can make reservations no more than 5 days prior to a game instead of 7 days.
 Closer to a planned game date, there will be fewer courts and timeslots available.)
 - Each penalty point is pardoned exactly 6 weeks after it was incurred.

+What I did:
+- Created the entity relationship diagram of this reservation system.(see Court Reservation System ER DiagramV3.pdf)
+- Created the relational schema.(see Relational SchemaV3.pdf)
+- Created tables. (see crsdb-create-syu31.sql)
+- Created example data records. (see crsdb-load-syu31.sql)
+- Queries on this reservation system. (see crsdb-query-syu31.sql)